 GAR members were to be at the Post Hall at 7 a.m. in full uniform with white gloves and side arms.
 The parade began and proceeded down to the Harris Bridge where marchers boarded wagons and went to the Cottrell Cemetery in Fiskeville where Comrade Malfred Arnold again read Lincoln’s Gettysburg Address and graves were decorated by John W. Hollihan, Officer of the Day.

 The Hope Grammar School participated in the ceremony along with the Sons of Veterans who fired a salute.
 The parade then continued to the St. Philip’s Cemetery in Crompton, the Centreville Burial ground and the Knotty Oak Baptist Church and Cemetery where memorial services were carried out and then proceeded into the church accompanied by the Women’s Relief Corp for dinner.
 At 12 noon the valley churches rang bells in honor of the soldiers.
 Undaunted by the cold, torrential rains “the boys who went out in defense of the union” decorated the graves and completed the Memorial Day exercise at the Greenwood Cemetery, showing “the same fortitude and patriotism that distinguished them of old.”

-As you attend the Coventry Parade this Memorial Day take a few minutes, look around at the buildings and reflect back on all the parades and celebration this area has seen.
+As you attend the take a few minutes, look around at the buildings and reflect back on all the parades and celebration this area has seen.